Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - CodeWarrior
 - MPLAB
 - IAR Systems
-  - targets different arch
+  - targets different architectures
-  - support RISC V
+  - support for RISC V

 These are frequently linked to boards they target, some features may depend on the family of MCUs.